chibonicus07/CS-2450/journal.md

 are showing it.
 I never know how to manage burnout but it always come towards the end of the semester and I find a way to pass all of my classes anyways.
 It is especially hard with all of life's distractions, I need to get better at setting goals for myself and focusing on them.
 I think goal setting will be my key to productivity and I hope it helps.

+12/1/2025 - Subject: Thanksgiving break.
+Last week was thanksgiving break and it gave me a much needed break to recharge before finals week.
+This week, I intend on studying hard for finals so I can pass all of my classes.
+I am not too worried about finals but they are always intimidating.
+The only final I am really worried about is the final in calculus but I only have to pass the final to pass the class.
+I look forward to next semester where I have less classes to worry about and more time to do homework.